jennifer-dickinson/3D_CA/README.md

 optional arguments:
   -a , -algorithm       [ ALGORITHM ] choose anti-collision algorithm of
-                        'APF', or 'IPN', 'APF' by default -c , -centralized     choose to run in centralized mode, True by default -ca , -collision-avoidance
+                        'APF', or 'IPN', 'APF' by default -ca , -collision-avoidance
                         [ True | False ] enable collision avoidance
                         algorithms, False by default